SouD/LessAnimeTabbing/README.md

 Now with weird object-oriented classes and inheritance!

 New working title:
-*How to annoy people by obscuring parent classes and alienating children.*
+~~*How to annoy people by obscuring parent classes and alienating children.*~~ *Adding branches and unnecessary stuff because I can.
+Prepare for localization!!*

 Written to the tune of:
 - Highschool of the Dead - Kishida Kyōdan ft.
 Akeboshi Rockets.